 How Do Air Filters Work?

-Every filter has what is called dirt-holding capacity.
-This is the number of airborne contaminants the filter media can trap before airflow becomes restricted.
-When this happens, you run your air conditioning systems for longer just to change the room temperature a few degrees.
+Every filter has a dirt-holding capacity, which is the number of airborne contaminants the filter media can trap before airflow becomes restricted.
+When this happens, you run your air conditioning systems longer to change the room temperature a few degrees.
 So, your bills go up, and your expensive air conditioning system wears out faster.

-If we look at a chart comparing MERV filters, we see that the higher the rating, the more particles are captured.
+As the chart above shows, the higher the rating, the more particles are captured.
 This is due to the filter media having fewer air gaps.
-For residential applications, we do not recommend going below a MERV 8 or higher than 13.
+We do not recommend going below MERV 8 or above MERV 13 for residential applications.

-On our chart, we see pet dander falls between MERV 11 and 13.
-You will notice that MERV 8 filters tend to start cheaper than higher ratings.
-This is because they aren’t as efficient.
-If your allergies are less severe, then a MERV 8 filter might meet your needs.
+On our chart, pet dander falls between MERV 11 and 13.
+You will notice that MERV 8 filters tend to be cheaper than higher-rated filters because they aren’t as efficient.
+If your allergies are less severe or you don’t have cats or dogs living in your home, then a MERV 8 filter might meet your needs.
 However, you should be mindful that friends and family might thank you for choosing a MERV 11 filter so they can breathe a little easier.

 How often should you change your air filter to combat pet dander?

-We mentioned a few paragraphs up that you should check your filter at least every three months.
-If you have pets in your home and find clumps of animal hair despite regular cleanings, get in the habit of checking your air filters every month.
-It’s likely your filters are clogged.
+You should check your filter at least every three months.
+If you have pets in your home and still find clumps of animal hair despite regular cleanings, check your air filters monthly.

 Using Air Purifiers To Combat Pet Dander

-When shopping for air purifiers, look around for a model that uses a HEPA filter.
+When shopping for an air purifier, look for one that uses a true HEPA filter.
 HEPA stands for High Efficiency Particulate Air.
-The term refers to the fact that the filter is manufactured, tested, and certified in accordance with current standards.
-HEPA filters then must capture 99.97% of 0.3-micron particles in the air.
+The use of the word “true” means that the filter is manufactured, tested, and certified in accordance with current standards.
+HEPA filters must then capture 99.97% of 0.3-micron particles in the air, including dander, mold spores, and pollen.

 Keep in mind that air purifiers come in a wide range of capacities.
-Some are designed to work in a small bedroom or office.
-Others are for more open spaces like living rooms that connect to hallways and kitchens.
+This means you’ll want to consider the room size where you’ll use the air purifier most.
+Some models are made for small bedrooms or offices.
+Others work better in open spaces, such as living rooms that connect to hallways and kitchens.

-You should decide how much you are willing to spend and how allergies affect you throughout the day.
+You should decide how much you will spend and how allergies affect you throughout the day.

 The Hunter Cylindrical Tower Air Purifier is perfect for those who need extra protection.

-If allergies are only a problem at night, think about buying a smaller purifier to keep in your bedroom.
-It is a safe bet to say that the bigger the purifier, the more you will pay.
+If allergies are only a problem at night, consider buying a smaller purifier in your bedroom.
+It is safe to say that the bigger the purifier, the more you will pay.
 That also means it is designed to move and scrub more air of allergy-causing contaminants.

 For more information about how filtration can help you as a pet owner, please check out the following: